Aashis6/Interview-Questions/AWS/AWS_interview.md

 10. **AWS CloudTrail**: CloudTrail is a logging service that records API calls and activity in your AWS account.
 CloudTrail provides a trail of events that you can use for security analysis, compliance auditing, and troubleshooting.

 These are just a few examples of the many security services and features available in AWS.
 By leveraging these services, you can build a secure and compliant cloud environment and protect your data, applications, and infrastructure from security threats and vulnerabilities.

+# Question 11

+What is the difference between RPO and RTO?

+RTO (Recovery Time Objective) and RPO (Recovery Point Objective) are two key metrics used in disaster recovery and business continuity planning.
+They help organizations define their goals for recovering from a disruption or disaster.

+1. **Recovery Time Objective (RTO)**:
+   - RTO is the maximum acceptable downtime that an organization can tolerate for a particular system, application, or service.
+   - It represents the time it takes to restore the system to full functionality after a disruption or disaster occurs.
+   - RTO is typically measured in hours, minutes, or seconds and is defined based on business requirements, operational needs, and the criticality of the system or service.
+   - Achieving a lower RTO often requires investing in redundant systems, failover mechanisms, and automated recovery processes to minimize downtime.

+2. **Recovery Point Objective (RPO)**:
+   - RPO is the maximum acceptable amount of data loss that an organization can tolerate for a particular system, application, or service.
+   - It represents the point in time to which data must be recovered after a disruption or disaster occurs.
+   - RPO is typically measured in time units (e.g., minutes, hours) and is defined based on business requirements, data retention policies, and the criticality of the data.
+   - Achieving a lower RPO often requires implementing frequent data backups, replication, and synchronization mechanisms to minimize data loss in the event of a disaster.

+In summary, RTO and RPO are critical metrics used to define the recovery objectives and capabilities of an organization's disaster recovery and business continuity plans.
+By understanding and defining these objectives, organizations can better prioritize their resources, investments, and strategies to ensure timely recovery and minimal data loss in the event of a disruption or disaster.